aewshopping/ssg-deploy-test/src/posts/opinion/2023-04-01-lessons-from-history.md

 A high proportion of the most vocal Lesson teachers in History School did not meet the minimum qualification standards for opining on the past in public.
 Invariably these teachers were found to have a second occupation in politics.

-Analysis of the Lessons that these “politician history teachers” took from history found that in precisely 100% of cases, the Lesson supported whatever the politician in question wanted to do anyway.
+Analysis of the Lessons that these “politician history teachers” took from history found that in precisely 100% of cases, the Lesson supported whatever the politician in question already wanted to do.

 Debate in the school was regrettably stifled by these Lessons which served a secondary purpose of “shutting down the conversation”, thus denying pupils valuable opportunities for reflection and continuous learning.

 ### Leadership and management
 __Grade: 4 INADEQUATE__

 A popular class in School of History teaches personal development from the example of Great Men and Women from the past.
-An example School of History lesson plan can be found at [History Lesson platform Game Learn](https://www.game-learn.com/en/resources/blog/leadership-lessons-julius-caesar/) - a “learning platform for corporate training”.
-This particular lesson focuses on “_8 leadership lessons you can learn from Julius Caesar_”
+An typical School of History lesson plan can be found at [History Lesson platform Game Learn](https://www.game-learn.com/en/resources/blog/leadership-lessons-julius-caesar/) - a “learning platform for corporate training”.
+This particular class focuses on “_8 leadership lessons you can learn from Julius Caesar_”

 1. Connection with his soldiers
 2. Communication skills